D. N. Jeevaraj

 D. N. Jeevaraj is an Indian politician associated with Bharatiya Janata Party in Karnataka.
-He is currently serving as Political Secretary to the Chief Minister of Karnataka along with M. P. Renukacharya since 1 October 2020.
+He was serving as Political Secretary to the Chief Minister of Karnataka along with M. P. Renukacharya.

 Political career

 D. N. Jeevaraj entered mainstream politics by contesting 1994 Karnataka election from Sringeri.
 He lost the election against H. G. Govinda Gowda of Janata Dal.
 He contested from Sringeri again in 1999 Karnataka election and lost to D. B. Chandregowda who had contested from the ticket of Indian National Congress.

 In 2004 he defeated sitting MLA D. B. Chandregowda by a margin of 18,221 votes and was consecutively re-elected in 2008 and 2013.
 He was sworn in as a Minister in the Jagadish Shettar ministry and allotted the department of Food, Civil Supplies & Consumer Affairs, a post which he held till the Jagadish Shettar led Govt lost power to the Indian National Congress in the 2013 Karnataka Legislative Assembly election.